mistu7debnath/Rock-Paper-Scissors-Game/README.md

 - 📜 Rules displayed clearly for new users
 - ⚡ Real-time result updates

-  Whether you're playing for fun or exploring front-end development concepts, this projects can delivers an engaging experiment.
+  Whether you're playing for fun or exploring front-end development concepts, this projects can delivers you an engaging experiment.

 ## 📋 Rules: